spurtcommerce/multivendor-marketplace/README.md

-# ❯ Addon Supported Community Edition and Mutli-vendor Marketplace Edition
+# ❯ Addon Supported Community Edition and Multi-vendor Marketplace Edition

 Spurtcommerce Addons can be integrated with the Community Edition or Marketplace Edition to extend your ECommerce Portal with more features